Dragoon-Lab/LaitsV3/tests/README.md

 * Run ```make install``` in the /tests/ directory

 ##Windows
+Windows doesn't come with any of those things usually, so here are more detailed instructions:
 * Install node from https://nodejs.org/download/  (this will include npm)
 * Run ```npm install -g mocha``` to install Mocha
 * Install GNU Make